 Subfamily Culicinae, tribe Aedini.
-Heizmannia includes 38 species.
-Thirty-two species belong to subgenus Heizmannia and six are included in subgenus Mattinglyia.
+Heizmannia includes 39 species.
+Thirty-three species belong to subgenus Heizmannia and six are included in subgenus Mattinglyia.
 Genus abbreviation – Hz.

-Heizmannia was recovered in a clade comprising Petermattinglyius + (Alanstonea + Pseudarmigeres) + Heizmannia)) in the phylogenetic study of Reinert et al. (2009), and this clade was sister to a clade comprising Lorrainea + (((Udaya + (Belkinius + Zeugnomyia)) + (Eretmapodites + Armigeres)).
+Heizmannia was recovered in a clade comprising Petermattinglyius + (Alanstonea + Pseudarmigeres) + Heizmannia)) in the phylogenetic study of Reinert et al. (2009) based on morphological data, and this clade was sister to a clade comprising Lorrainea + (((Udaya + (Belkinius + Zeugnomyia)) + (Eretmapodites + Armigeres)).
 Within Heizmannia, subgenus Mattinglyia was paraphyletic relative to subgenus Heizmannia.
 Heizmannia and Pseudarmigeres seem to be very closely related, although Alanstonea is included as the sister of the latter genus.
 Heizmannia and Pseudarmigeres were recovered as sister taxa in the phylogeny of Wilkerson et al., (2015).
 Heizmannia was not recovered as a monophyletic lineage in the maximum likelihood phylogeny of Soghigian et al. (2017) based on seven molecular markers.
 The Heizmannia clade included Udaya subsimilis as the sister of Hz. discrepans.
 It is possible, however, that the former species was misidentified as a species of Heizmannia.

-Heizmannia larvae occur mainly in tree-holes and bamboo, but some species are occasionally found in small ground pools and one species has been collected from split coconuts and artificial containers.
+Heizmannia larvae are found mainly in tree holes and bamboo, but some species are occasionally found in small ground pools and one species has been collected from split coconuts and artificial containers.
 Little is known about the bionomics of the adults.
 They are apparently active during the daytime in forests where females readily attack humans.